viebel/blog.klipse.tech/_posts/2016-06-20-blog-javascript.md

 hi("klipse")
 ~~~

-Go ahead! modify the klipse snippet above, and after 2 seconds of inactivity, it will evaluate...
+Go ahead! modify the klipse snippet above, and it will evaluate as you type...

 # Loading external libraries